LPN vs. CNA

 CNA to LPN Programs

 Because each state has its own board of nursing and particular clinical and educational requirements, CNA programs vary widely from state to state.
 High school diplomas are required to become a CNA, though no previous nursing knowledge is required.
 CNA programs can be as short as two weeks to as long as three months.
 These programs include classroom learning and some supervised clinical hours.
-After completing this training, students take their state’s certification test, which typically includes both a written portion as well as a hands-on test.
+In recent years, and especially after the emergence of social-distancing and e-learning training requirements due to COVID-19, there are many CNA classes online which are now offered.
+Whether opting for CNA training online or traditional in-classroom options, students will take their state’s certification test, which typically includes both a written portion as well as a hands-on test, once the coursework is completed.

 LPN programs, while they may vary from one state to another, are much more stringent in their requirements.
 Practical Nursing programs are offered in several states as well as online to help CNAs further their nursing careers by becoming LPNs.
 Experience as a CNA provides valuable skills for those wishing to become Licensed Practical Nurses, which can come in handy as students take LPN coursework.